opal-instruments/geode-firmware/README.md

 $ vagrant up
 ```

-This will provision a development box on which you can freely develop the firmware for the Geode.
+This will provision a development box on which you can freely develop the firmware for the Quartz.

 ### Building the project